One hospitalized after Henrico shooting on West Broad Street early Sunday morning

-An adult male was hospitalized Sunday morning after a shooting at the 7100 block of West Broad Street, according to Henrico Police.
+An adult male was hospitalized Sunday after a shooting in the 7100 block of West Broad Street, according to Henrico County police.

 Police responded to a call about a person being shot just before 3 a.m. on Sunday.
 Officers on the scene located an adult man outside and provided aid until emergency medical services arrived.

-The man was transported to an area hospital with non-life-threatening wounds.
+The man had non-life-threatening wounds and was transported to a hospital.
 Police said the victim was in stable condition.